apache/nuttx/README.txt

 Configuring with "Compressed" defconfig Files
 ---------------------------------------------

+  2017-07-08: Currently all defconfig files are in .config form.
+However,
+    in the long term I would hope that the defconfig files will eventual all be converted to the "compressed" defconfig format.
+This would be a great savings in the total size of the NuttX files.

   As described in the previous section, "Making defconfig Files," defconfig files may be "compressed" using 'make savedeconfig'.
-This compressed defconfig files are will may not be fully usable and may not build the target binaries that you want because the compression process removed all of the default settings from the defconfig file.
+These compressed defconfig files may not be fully usable and may not build the target binaries that you want because the compression process removed all of the default settings from the defconfig file.
 To restore the default settings, you should run the following after configuring:

     make olddefconfig

-  That will restore the the missing defaulted value.
+  That will restore the the missing defaulted values.

   Using this command after configuring is generally a good practice anyway:
-  Even if the defconfig files are not "compressed" in this fashion, there the defconfig file may be old and the only way to assure that the installed .config is via 'make oldconfig' or 'make olddefconfig'.
+  Even if the defconfig files are not "compressed" in this fashion, the defconfig file may be old and the only way to assure that the installed .config is is uptodate is via 'make oldconfig' or 'make olddefconfig'.
   See the paragraph above entitled ""Refreshing Configurations" for additional information.

 Incompatibilities with Older Configurations
 -------------------------------------------